You can't imagine what

 Daughter: I feel so dirty.

-Mother: You did not ask for it.
+Mother: You did not ask

 Daughter: I just want to forget